akawashiro/straceprof/straceprof-js/README.md

 ## Introduction

-`straceprof-js` is a profiler designed for multi-process programs.
+`straceprof` is a profiler designed for multi-process programs.
 It can visualize the execution of any process when you can run it under [strace](https://strace.io/).
 It is particularly well-suited for profiling build processes such as those initiated by `make`, `cmake`, shell scripts, or `docker build`.

 The web interface allows you to: